 Long term pill use may mask reproductive status

-A Danish study reported at this years 2014 European Society of Human Reproduction and Embryology (ESHRE) annual meeting points to the masking of reproductive status and shrinkage of ovaries by long-term pill use, especially for women between 19 to 29.9 years.
+A Danish study, presented at the 2014 European Society of Human Reproduction and Embryology (ESHRE) annual meeting, pointed to the masking of true ovarian reserve and shrinkage of ovaries by long-term pill use, especially for women between 19 to 29.9 years.

 Fortunately, the researchers don’t believe the effect is permanent, nor for the most part will affect future fertility in most women.
 However, according to the data, one percent (1%) of women who take the pill long term will go into early menopause and the pill can mask this tendency.
 This study is important as 1.6 million of the 160 million women throughout the world who take the pill will experience early menopause.